LCA Practice Guide overview

 The Carbon Leadership Forum, based in the Department of Architecture at the University of Washington.
 The guide was funded by the Charles Pankow Foundation, the Oregon Department of Environmental Quality, and Skanska USA.
 It is available as a free PDF under a Creative Commons Attribution 4.0 International licence.

 Supplementary.
-On Examitect's ExAC study plan, it is listed as a supplementary resource for Section 3, category 13.2 Apply the principles of life cycle analysis.
-The primary resources for that category are CHING (chapters 1.03 and 12.03) and CHOP (Chapter 2.5).
+On Examitect's ExAC study plan, it is listed as a supplementary reference for Section 3, category 13.2 Apply the principles of life cycle analysis.
+The primary references for that category are CHING (chapters 1.03 and 12.03) and CHOP (Chapter 2.5).

 Step 1: Define goal and scope.
 Step 2: Collect inventory.
 Step 3: Perform impact assessment.
 Step 4: Interpret results.
 Step 5: Report results.
 The guide stresses that this is an iterative process, not a linear one, so expect to cycle back to earlier steps as the design develops or as data gaps emerge.

 Embodied carbon covers emissions from producing, transporting, and installing building materials, plus maintenance and end-of-life (life cycle stages A and C, plus B1 to B5).
-Operational carbon covers emissions from running the building through heating, cooling, lighting, and plug loads (stage B6).
+Operational carbon covers emissions from running the building through heating, cooling, lighting, and plug loads (module B6 in EN 15978).
 Both are tracked in a whole-building LCA.

 A whole-building LCA (WBLCA) is an analysis of the total environmental impacts of a building across its defined life cycle stages.
 It typically includes structure, enclosure, and foundations at minimum, with MEP systems and interiors included where data is available.
 WBLCA is the analysis method required for LEED v4 embodied carbon credits and the CaGBC Zero Carbon Building Standard.